Orbifold hyperbolicity: Introduction

 Let \(F\colon Y\to X\) be a holomorphic fibration between complex projective manifolds.
 Let \(\abs{\Delta}\subset X\) be the union of all codimension one irreducible components of the locus over which the scheme-theoretic fibre of \(F\) is not smooth.
 For each component \(\Delta_{i}\) of \(\abs{\Delta}\), let \(D_{i}\bydef\sum_{j\in J} m_{i,j} D_{i,j}\) be the union of all components of \(F^{\ast}\Delta_{i}\) that are mapped surjectively onto \(\Delta_{i}\) by \(F\).
 Then one defines the multiplicity of \(F\) along \(\Delta_{i}\) by \(m_{i}\bydef m(F,\Delta_{i})\bydef\inf\Set{m_{i,j}, j\in J}\) and the \(\Q\)-divisor

 The pair \((X,\Delta(F))\) is called the \textsl{orbifold base} of the fibration \(F\).
 The fibration is said to be \textsl{of general type} if its orbifold base is of general type.
-A manifold \(Y\) is said to be \textsl{special} if there is no fibration of general type \(F\colon Y\to X\) with \(\dim X>0\).
+A manifold \(Y\) is said to be \textsl{of special type} (or simply \textsl{special}) if there is no fibration of general type \(F\colon Y\to X\) with \(\dim X>0\).
 Equivalently \(Y\) is special if, for any \(p\geq1\), any rank-one coherent subsheaf \(L\subset\Omega_{Y}^{p}\) has Iitaka dimension \(\kappa(Y,L)<p\).

 Then one has the following fundamental structure result: \begin{theo}[\cite{Ca04}] There exists a unique (up to birational equivalence) fibration, called the \textsl{core map}, \(c_{X}\colon X \to C(X)\) such that the general fiber of \(c_{X}\) is special, \(c_{X}\) is constant if \(X\) is special and \(c_{X}\) is a fibration of general type otherwise. \end{theo} This construction arises naturally in the study of the birational classification of varieties.
 Conjecturally, it also describes the behaviour of entire curves (or more generally the Kobayashi metric) in general manifolds \(X\) (without any positivity assumption), as we shall now explain.
 On the one hand, it is conjectured in~\cite{Ca04} that the Kobayashi pseudometric of a complex projective manifold \(Y\) identically vanishes if and only if \(Y\) is special.
 On the other hand, we have seen the natural generalization Conjecture~\ref{conj:orbi-lang} of the Green--Griffiths--Lang conjecture.
 Assuming this Conjecture~\ref{conj:orbi-lang}, one obtains that (``usual'') entire curves \(\C\to X\) are either contained in the fibers of the core map or in the inverse image by the core map of a proper closed subvariety.
 In particular, this would prove that if there is a Zariski dense entire curve in \(X\), then \(X\) is special.
 In other words, if \(\dim C(X)>0\), then any nonconstant entire curve \(\C\to X\) is algebraically degenerate.
 The varieties of general type satisfy \(\dim C(X)=\dim(X)\).
 The varieties of special type satisfy \(\dim C(X)=0\).